facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 That's how late static bindings feature works.
 `self`, being a static reference to the current class, is resolved using the class in which the method belongs.
 On the other hand, late static bindings feature with the keyword `static` goes beyond that limitation, by referencing the class that was initally called at runtime.
-It's safe to use late stating bindings with constants?
+Is it safe to use late stating bindings with constants?
 Again, it's probably a matter of approach.
-Constants shouldn't but allowed to change, but in case, be sure that the things you do can't reveal unpleasant surprises, because maybe you expect the light side of the force and the dark side is what you get.
+Constants shouldn't be allowed to change, but in case, be sure that the things you do can't reveal unpleasant surprises.
+If you expect to get the light side of the force and you get the dark side, you could be disappointed.

 # Conclusion

-Constants should be the less worrying thing for developers, in PHP too.
+Constants should be the last concerns for developers, in PHP too.
 Nonetheless they carry with them a lot of situations that a developer needs to consider.
 Without claiming to be exhaustive, this article just gives a quick overview of the most common ones, trying to be a starting point to deepen the topic.